-3. "Defined cost sharing" means a deductible payment or coinsurance amount imposed on an enrollee for a covered prescription drug under the enrollee's health plan;

-- 4. "Formulary" means a list of prescription drugs, as well as accompanying tiering and other coverage information, that has been developed by an issuer, a health plan, or the designee of a health insurer or health plan, which the health insurer, health plan, or designee of the health insurer or health plan references in determining applicable coverage and benefit levels; - 5.
-"Generic equivalent" means a drug that is designated to be therapeutically equivalent, as indicated by the United States Food and Drug Administration's "Approved Drug Products with Therapeutic Equivalence Evaluations"; provided, however, that a drug shall not be considered a generic equivalent until the drug becomes nationally available; - 6.
-"Health insurer" means any corporation, association, benefit society, exchange, partnership or individual licensed by the Oklahoma Insurance Code; - 7.
-"Health insurer administrative service fees" means fees or payments from a health insurer or a designee of the health insurer to, or otherwise retained by, a PBM or its designee pursuant to a contract between a PBM or affiliate, and the health insurer or designee of the health insurer in connection with the PBM managing or administering the pharmacy benefit and administering, invoicing, allocating, and collecting rebates;
+Equivalence Evaluations"; provided, however, that a drug shall not be considered a generic equivalent until the drug becomes nationally available;

+- 6. "Health insurer" means any corporation, association, benefit society, exchange, partnership or individual subject to state law requires insurance and licensed by under the Oklahoma Insurance Code; - 7.
+"Health insurer administrative service fees" means fees or payments from a health insurer or a designee of the health insurer to, or otherwise retained by, a PBM or its designee pursuant to a contract between a PBM or affiliate, and the health insurer or designee of the health insurer in connection with the PBM managing or administering the pharmacy benefit and administering, invoicing, allocating, and collecting rebates; - 2.
+8. "Health insurer payor" means a health insurance company, health maintenance organization, union, hospital and medical services organization or any entity providing or administering a self-funded health benefit plan; - 9.
+"Health plan" means a policy, contract, certification, or agreement offered or issued by a health insurer to provide, deliver, arrange for, pay for, or reimburse any of the costs of health services;

-- 8. "Health plan" means a policy, contract, certification, or agreement offered or issued by a health insurer to provide, deliver, arrange for, pay for, or reimburse any of the costs of health services; - 2.
-9. "Mail-order pharmacy" means a pharmacy licensed by this state that primarily dispenses and delivers covered drugs via common carrier; - 3.
-10. "Pharmacy benefits manager" or "PBM" means a person that, either directly or through an intermediary, performs pharmacy benefits management, as defined in paragraph 6 of Section 357 of
+3. 10.
+"Mail-order pharmacy" means a pharmacy licensed by this state that primarily dispenses and delivers covered drugs via common carrier;

+- 4. 11.
+"Pharmacy benefits manager" or "PBM" means a person that, either directly or through an intermediary, performs pharmacy benefits management, as defined in paragraph 6 of Section 357 of

-Title 59 of the Oklahoma Statutes, and any other person acting for such person under a contractual or employment relationship in the performance of pharmacy benefits management for a managed-care company, nonprofit hospital, medical service organization, insurance company, third-party payor or a health program administered by a department of this state; - 4.
-11. "Pharmacy and therapeutics committee" or "P&T committee" means a committee at a hospital or a health insurance plan that decides which drugs will appear on that entity's drug formulary; - 12.
-"Price protection rebate" means a negotiated price concession that accrues directly or indirectly to the health insurer, or other party on behalf of the health insurer, in the event of an increase in the wholesale acquisition of a drug above a specified threshold;
+Title 59 of the Oklahoma Statutes, and any other person acting for such person under a contractual or employment relationship in the performance of pharmacy benefits management for a managed-care company, nonprofit hospital, medical service organization, insurance company, third-party payor or a health program administered by a department of this state.
+PBM does not include a Pharmacy Services Administrative Organization; - 12.
+"Pharmacy and therapeutics committee" or "P&T committee" means a committee at a hospital or a health insurance plan that decides which drugs will appear on that entity's drug formulary; - 13.
+"Price protection rebate" means a negotiated price concession that accrues directly or indirectly to the health insurer, or other party on behalf of the health insurer, in the event of an increase in the wholesale acquisition of a drug above a specified threshold; - 5.
+14. "Provider" means a pharmacy, as defined in Section 353.1 of Title 59 of the Oklahoma Statutes or an agent or representative of a pharmacy;

-13. "Rebates" means:
+15. "Rebates" means: